austichen/messenger-insights/README.md

 ### Usage

-1. [Download your Facebook Messenger data](https://www.zapptales.com/en/download-facebook-messenger-chat-history-how-to/).
+1. [Download your Facebook Messenger data](https://www.zapptales.com/en/download-facebook-messenger-chat-history-how-to/) **in JSON format**.
 Extract the files to a directory of your choice.
 After you're done, your directory should have the following structure:
 ```
 D:/your/path/to/facebook-data
 ├── archived_threads